“M. Butterfly” Explores Male Denial Through Artful Lens—at S.F. Playhouse

 After meeting Rene, Song says to him: “It’s one of your favorite fantasies, isn’t it?
 The submissive Oriental woman and the cruel white man.”
 As Song, Young wears colorful, layered costumes until he reveals his true self.

-The magnificent gold and black lacquer set provides a rich operatic texture on which to focus the delusional ignorance of Western Men.
+Magnificent gold and black lacquer arches provide rich operatic apertures through which to focus the delusional ignorance of Western Men.
 In a perceptive dig, Song asserts, “Education has always been undervalued in the West.”

-The extraordinary supporting cast shines bright.
-As M. Toulon, the French ambassasor, the fabulous Stacy Ross perfectly embodies the Oriental/Occidental dichotomy of the play.
-She is simultaneously yin and yang, male and female, shadow and sun.
+The extraordinary supporting cast shines.
+Amanda Pulcini and Elena Wright bring humor and humanity to their roles.
+As M. Toulon, the French ambassador, Stacy Ross perfectly embodies the Oriental/Occidental dichotomy of the play.
+She is simultaneously yin and yang, male and female, shadow and sun—and hilarious.

 Stacy Ross and Dean Linnard